SherG/cool-iron/blog/optimize-images-cloudinary.md

 You can't go wrong with f_auto.
 It's really all you need to do to dramatically improve your image delivery.
 That results in a better user experience.

-Cloudinary offers dozens of image transfomations, but for optimization and speed f_auto is the most important one.
+Cloudinary offers dozens of image transfomations, but for optimization and speed f_auto is key.

 If you're curious about other parameters, here are two more to explore:

 * <mark class="highlight">w_auto</mark> - This parameter instructs Cloudinary to make copies of your image to match the breakpoints of your website.
 It stores those other images and serves them up as necessary.
 * <mark class="highlight">e_sharpen</mark> - If your image lacks crispness, you can add this parameter to sharpen it.
 (Note: Check to see the visual result before adding this permanently to your image URL.
-On occassion, the sharpening looks a bit exaggerated.)
+On occassion, the sharpening looks exaggerated.)

 <details>
   <summary>What's a breakpoint?</summary><br/>
   <p>A breakpoint is a browser width setting, coded into a website, that triggers a re-arrangement of responsive design elements.
 In everyday language, breakpoints are used to allow your site to "re-arrange" itself so that it looks good on different screen sizes.
-Breakpoints are commonly set (at minimum) for tablets and mobile phones.
-The purpose of breakpoints is to offer 3 (or more) design options for a website, one that's optimal for common device screen sizes. </p>
+Breakpoints are commonly set (at minimum) for both tablets and mobile phones screen sizes.
+The purpose of breakpoints is to offer optimal display of page elements for tablets and mobile phones. </p>
 </details>

 ### What Next?